GStreamer/gstreamer/sdk-legal-information.md

 and downloading the same packages for your own platform.
 So it is entirely up to you to decide what to do.

-Also, we note that SDK elements are divided into different packages, roughly following the licensing conditions attached to the same.
+Also, we note that GStreamer elements are divided into different packages, roughly following the licensing conditions attached to the same.
 For instance, the codecs-gpl package contains GPL licensed codecs.
 All the packages installed by default, conversely, are licensed under the LGPL or a more liberal license.
-This division is provided only for ease of reference, but we cannot guarantee that our selection is 100% correct, so it is up to the user to verify the actual licensing conditions before distributing works that utilize the SDK.
+This division is provided only for ease of reference, but we cannot guarantee that our selection is 100% correct, so it is up to the user to verify the actual licensing conditions before distributing works that utilize GStreamer.

-#### Can I / must I distribute the SDK along with my application?
+#### Can I / must I distribute GStreamer along with my application?

 You surely can.
 All software is Free/Open Source software, and can be distributed freely.
 You are not **required** to distribute it.
 Only,